 The next five stages of the Hero’s Journey are Crossing the Threshold, Tests, Allies, and Enemies, Approach to the Inmost Cave, the Ordeal, and the Reward.
 Between now and the next instalment in the mini-series on the hero’s journey, I want you to continue to read a novel or watch a film that follows this story structure.
 As you watch or read, see if you notice the five stages of the Hero’s Journey in the second act.
-Create a spreadsheet or open up a note-taking app, and record these stages, and takes notes based upon what happens in these scenes.
+Create a spreadsheet or open up a note-taking app, record these stages, and takes notes based on what happens in these scenes.
 Analysing other stories will help you to become a better storyteller.

 Now, I want to hear from you.
-Let me know how you got on with activity by sharing in the comments section below or tweet me at WriterADHay.
+Let me know how you got on with the activity by sharing in the comments section below or tweet me at WriterADHay.

-In next week’s show, we will discuss the final three stages of the Hero’s Journey which occur in the third act, plus five tips on how to structure a story using the Hero’s Journey.
+In next week’s show, we will discuss the final three stages of the Hero’s Journey, which occur in the third act, plus five tips on how to structure a story using the Hero’s Journey.

 Thanks for listening, and happy reading and writing, everybody.